Thursday, April 23rd, 2026

 Guided Group Meditation 5:00-5:30 pm

 Everything offered at Wholly Wild is simply an invitation without expectation.
-Before dinner, if you would like to join Bonnie for a guided group meditation in the meadow by the lake, you are welcome to soak in this sweet time of soul nourishment.
+Before dinner, if you would like to join Bonnie for a guided group meditation in the meadow by the creek, you are welcome to soak in this sweet time of soul nourishment.

 Dinner 5:30-7:00 pm